Centrepiece, Nigeria - 2016, © Ohiri

-My Granddad's Car is the culmination of an on-going project between Karl Ohiri and Sayed Hasan, exploring notions of migration and heritage, as seen through their relationships with two cars inherited from their respective late grandfathers in Pakistan and Nigeria.
+My Granddad's Car is the culmination of an on-going project between Karl Ohiri and Sayed Sattar Hasan that explores ideas around migration and heritage through inherited cars from their respective late grandfathers in Pakistan and Nigeria.
 The artists separately failed to transport the vehicles back to the UK in 2011 due to the bureaucracy and corruption in the countries they were held in.

-ownership while Ohiri's car was held at the port of Onne in Nigeria
+over ownership while Ohiri's car was held at the port of Onne

-scrap metal was prohibited and demanded a bribe of 2,000 GBP for its shippment.
-When Ohiri refused to pay the ransom the car was
+metal was prohibited and demanded a bribe of 2,000 GBP for

-impounded and stayed at the port for a further 4 years
+was impounded and stayed at the port for a further 4 years

 This dramatic shift in circumstances inspired the artists to attempt to unite their Granddad's cars one last time in 2016.
-Travelling together they visit each others countries for the first time documenting their friendship, intimate moments and the challenges they faced in the pursuit of a shared desire.
+Travelling together they visit each other's countries for the first time documenting their friendship, intimate moments and the challenges they faced in the pursuit of a shared dream.

 A Shrine to My Grandfather's Car, Pakistan - 2016, © Hasan